 I started my teaching career 25 years ago this fall.
-When I think back to what I didn’t know, I’m amazed at what I was able to accomplish that year teaching a group of twelve third-fourth-fifth grade students in a brand new school that consisted of four portables.
+When I think back to what I didn’t know, I’m amazed at what I was able to accomplish that year teaching a group of twelve third, fourth, and fifth grade students in a brand new school (Hillsdale Academy) that consisted of four portables.
 The reality is most teachers are inadequately prepared when they step into their first classroom, even if they graduate from a top program like I did at Michigan State University.
 There is no way to know everything.
 You must learn as you go.

 - A track record of being self-motivated